Poove Poochudava (TV series): Plot

 Later on, Without knowing him, Shiva falls in love with Shakthi and decides to confess his love to Shakthi, but he meets with an accident.
 Later on, he is admitted to the hospital where the doctor declares that Shiva has lost his memories.
-On hearing this fact, Shakthi is disappointed, but on the other hand, Subhadra and Patti are happy as Shiva would forget about Shakthi.
+On hearing this fact, Shakthi is disappointed, on the other hand, Subhadra and Patti are happy as Shiva would forget about Shakthi.
 Ranveer, Sundhar, Dharani, Anu and Meenakshi plan to reunite Shiva and Shakthi; they try various things such as reminding Shiva of Shakthi's name, but Subadhra sets multiple obstacles.

 At present, a new character Sangeetha is hired by Subadhra to act as Shakthi so that Shiva would forget the real Shakthi.
 On the other hand, Shiva accepts Sangeetha as Shakthi and he gets her into the house.
 As Shakthi's family shocked and they decided to hatch the plans to get out her.
 Now Shakthi leaves the home and she comes as Meera and works in Shiva's office.
 Days passed on Shakthi meets a new friend Deepa and she stayed in her house.
 As Subadhra fixed a marriage for Sangeetha and Shiva also with Anu and Venkat on same day.
 Shakthi feels a lot for Shiva's marriage and she brings Shiva to the Ashramam to get back his past memories.
 But due to Subadhra's plan, he not cured completely and Shakthi worries.
 On the day of Marriage function, Deepa knows the truth of Subadhra and she got an evidence that she killed Shakthi's father.
 As Subadhra tells a thief to kill Deepa, she runs through the marriage hall.
 On the time of marriage to be end, Shakthi leaves the hall and she decides to go somewhere and live.
 That time suddenly a light lamp falls on Shiva's head.
 When he regains consciousness, he recovers his memories.
 Meanwhile, Shakthi waits for the bus, Deepa saw Shakthi and approaches her.
 A car hits Deepa, so Shakthi admits her in hospital with the name of her-Shakthi.
 But Deepa dies.
 Before she dies, she gave an evidence of Subadhra to Shakthi.
 As Shiva asked real Shakthi, Sundhar told all the plan of Subdhra and Shiva called police and they arrested Subadhra, Sangeetha and Nagalakshmi.
 As everyone searched Shakthi, Sundhar attend the call from hospital that one girl named Shakthi has died.
 Everyone went to the hospital and they all misunderstood that the died girl Deepa was Shakthi.
-Shiva worries a lot.
+Shiva often worries.
 Shakthi decides to move to Delhi with a her friend name as Deepa and she joins an company and she stayed there.
 After Shakthi learns she was pregnant.
 Finally Shakthi gave birth to a baby boy and Meenakshi gave birth to a baby girl.
 Shakthi is taken care by her friend Mahendra Singh.